As one of the largest pediatric cancer centers, our team has experience treating patients with many types of cancer—from the common to the very rare.*

-This graph shows the total number of new cancer patients treated at the Aflac Cancer Center in 2012 by cancer type.
-More than 25 percent of our patients had leukemia—the most common type of childhood cancer.
+This graph shows the total number of new cancer patients treated at the Aflac Cancer Center in 2014 by cancer type.
+Of the 421 new cancer patients we treated in 2014, 24 percent had leukemia—the most common type of childhood cancer.

 Why is this important?

 Because we care so many different conditions, we have doctors with years of experience treating different types of cancer.

 How does the Aflac Cancer Center help ensure we are providing high-quality care?

 - A large, 65+ person faculty includes pediatric-trained oncologists (cancer doctors), hematologists (blood disorder doctors), BMT doctors and researchers.

 - Our family support team includes child life specialists who educate families about what to expect before, during and after cancer treatment.